Foster Beck Mill

-Foster Beck Mill is a former watermill on the edge of Pateley Bridge, a town in North Yorkshire, in England.
+Foster Beck Mill is a former watermill about 1 mile north-west of Pateley Bridge, a town in North Yorkshire, in England.
+It lies on the southern bank of Foster Beck, a tributary of the River Nidd, within the civil parish of Bewerley.

 The mill was built in 1864, to process hemp into twine.
 It was later used for manufacturing linen, which ceased in the 1966.
-The building was then converted in the Watermill Inn.
-In 2003, the pub closed, the building being converted into two houses and five holiday lets, while neighbouring Fosterbeck Cottage was converted into a replacement pub.
+The building was then converted into a pub, the Watermill Inn.
+In 2003, the pub closed.
+The building was converted into two houses and five holiday lets, while neighbouring Fosterbeck Cottage was converted into a replacement pub, named the Bridge Inn.